RETURN TO PLAY GUIDELINES

-- If they need to be shared, its recommended to spray them down with a disinfectant before sharing.
+- If scrimmage vests need to be shared, it's recommended to spray them down with a disinfectant before sharing.

-- Ask each team that each player on arrival to practice or game is feeling well and is not exhibiting any symptoms of COVID-19.
+- Ask each each player upon arrival to a practice or game if he/she is feeling well and is not exhibiting any symptoms of COVID-19.